zeroknowledgediscovery/ZeDpolicies/ZeD_policies.md

 >   - Document code adequately so others can reuse and build upon it.
 >   - Use branches and pull requests where appropriate.
 > - **Accountability**: Failure to submit code to the repository will be treated as a violation of lab policy and could affect authorship, evaluations, and continued participation.
+> - **Confidential Data**: Code or data subject to privacy regulations (e.g., HIPAA, GDPR) must not be uploaded to public repositories without explicit PI and university approval.